CSCfi/Kielipankki-utilities/docs/naming_inline_elements_hrt.md

 Because the tokenizer wants the text, paragraph and sentence tags to be on their own line, we call these additional tags 'inline element tags' here.
 These additional elements can be within sentences or as siblings to sentences, but they always have to be within paragraphs.

 Because the tokenizer cannot handle such inline element tags, they have to be encoded in the HRT before tokenizing, and decoded again after parsing.
-For this purpose we have the scripts `hrt-encode-tags` and `vrt-decode-tags` available in our vrt-tools.
+For this purpose we have the scripts `hrt-encode-tags` and `vrt-decode-tags` available in our vrt-tools, for instructions on how to use them see [docs: tags encoding and decoding](howto_tag_encoding_decoding.md)

 This is an attempt to collect names for such elements, which might be used for those corpora universally.